cloudfoundry-attic/cf-docs/source/docs/running/micro_cloud_foundry/index.html.md

 </pre>

-Creating this user first ensures an account with administrative priveleges on this instance of Micro Cloud Foundry.
+Creating this user first ensures an account with administrative privileges on this instance of Micro Cloud Foundry.
 That account can proxy as other users and also manage users too.

 ## <a id='mcf-default-config'></a>Micro Cloud Foundry Default Configuration ##